ToniWonKanobi/theoveranalyzed.net/posts/2015/5/6/the-diy-design-development-problem.md

 In the old days of application development, developers wrote the code, and collaborated with designers to create the desired UI/UX.
 As design trends moved away from skeumorphism and [toward flatness][daringfireball], developers were finally in a position to self-design.
 Gone were complex textures and heavy gradients, and in their place were easily [SVG][wikipedia 2]-able designs, coded with simple flat strokes and backgrounds.

-The flat design esthetic has permeated so much of the web and app landscape because -- if for no other reason -- designing for flat is incredibly easy.
+The flat design esthetic has permeated so much of the web and app landscape because designing for flat is incredibly easy.
 No longer do developers have to rely on designers to make their UI come to life.

 But the stink of having to *rely* on designers and *appreciating* their value are drastically different.
 There must be some middle ground, right?